danmugh/rust-tauri-markdown-editor/README.md

 ## Getting Started

-Assuming you've a working version of rust installed all you would need to do is run:
 1. Clone repo: git clone https://github.com/danmugh/rust-tauri-markdown-editor.git
 2. `yarn` to install dependencies
 3. `yarn tauri dev` to launch Vite dev server and start Tauri app in development